prashantFarakate/centime-selenium-pytest-assignment/README.md

 - Logs in using registered credentials.
 - Verifies greeting message after login.
 - Logs out and checks login page appearance.
+- Login with Invalid credential and check error message

 ### 3. Add to Cart (test_add_to_cart)
+- Add single item to the cart.
 - Adds multiple items to the cart.
 - Checks if correct items and quantities are displayed.

 ### 4. Remove from Cart (test_remove_from_cart)
+- Remove single item from the cart.
 - Removes all items from the cart.
 - Confirms the cart is empty.